pocteo/prometheus.k8s/README.md

 kubectl version
 ```
 ###### 2- Create the deployment yaml file of Prometheus
-Before we start we should know that Kubernetes has many objects :
-- Pod : it's a single instance of the application.
-- ReplicaSet : Runs multiple instance of a single pod for providinf Lb and HA
-- Deployment : represents the hole specification of the application that is running on the cluster ...
- - Service : that gives an external access to the container's port via nodePort..<br> <br>

  We should know that Kubernetes uses yaml files as inputs to create it's object that's why we need a yaml deployment file and it's structure should look like this : <br>
  ```
  apiVersion: apps/v1